Radio Recorders

 courtesy LA County Assessor office

-They also had another facility around the corner from 7000 Santa Monica Blvd at 1032 Sycamore St. called "The Annex" or "Radio Recorders Annex".
 In addition to studios, the Annex contained Echo Chambers, which are totally "live" rooms with reflective walls that don't absorb any driven sound.
 One of the chambers was a room at the end of the garage with plaster walls.
 Though reflective, the walls in the echo chamber were non-parallel, designed to achieve an even and natural sounding decay of reverberant sound.
 They had a microphone in the room on a stand and an Altec speaker box with a 15" woofer and a horn.
 You adjusted the decay and direct vs. reflected sound by relocating the position of the mic in the room and the loudness of the speaker.
-There were audio tie lines that ran down the alley to and from the studios on Santa Monica Blvd.2
+There were audio tie lines that ran down the alley to and from the studios on Santa Monica Blvd.3

 1032 Sycamore St - formerly "the Annex"

-photo © courtesy Robert M. Vera
+Photo © Robert M. Vera

 Jerry Yester of "The Lovin' Spoonful" and "MFQ" (Modern Folk Quartet) worked as a freelance engineer for Thorny at the Annex from 1973 to 1983.
 During that time he recalls there were 3 working live echo chambers: A, B & C. "The A sounded great, but it was hard to get at in the patching system, and a little noisy if you could get it.
 The B & C were normaled to Studio 4.
 I'm pretty sure the speakers in them would have been Altec, smaller than 604's, and the mics may have been Electro-Voice RE-10's.
 There was also an EMT plate available, if Studio 1 wasn't using it, and an experimental chamber in the Star Wars type attic, that wasn't used that I ever knew of.
 I think it was an experiment that failed.
 It was a long tube running nearly the complete length of the studio (East/West).
 It's characteristics were kind of like putting a vacuum cleaner hose in your mouth and singing.
 It had kind of a built in yodel."

 Thorne Nogar and Elvis on the set of G.I.
-Blues
+Blues - April 1960

-Photo© courtesy Digital Excellence
+Photo © Digital Excellence

-In April of 1960 Elvis, Scotty and D.J. began recording at Radio Recorders again commencing with the soundtrack for G.I.
-Blues, this time with Bob Moore on bass.
-In 1963 Radio Recorders became a division EMC Corporation.
-EMC was a St. Paul, MN based firm specializing in industrial and educational communications and magnetic tape duplication.
 In June of 1966 while recording the soundtrack to "Double Trouble", MGM moved some sessions to its own soundstage to save money.
 This evidently set a precedent with each subsequent producer insisting the same and the band's days of recording at Radio Recorders were over.

 1441 N. McCadden Place - formerly "Sunset-Highland Recording"

-photo© courtesy Peter Mackay
+Photo © courtesy Peter Mackay

 At the end of 1977 EMC sold off its assets in California and returned to Minnesota.
 In 1996 they renamed their production division Digital Excellence and in 2002 sold it to a private investment group.
 Thorne Nogar purchased "The Annex" and operated it for many years until The Record Plant bought it and relocated there in 1985.
 Jimi Hendrix and also Frank Zappa had recorded at the Sunset-Highland facility in the late '60s and in 1980 it became the home of Shooting Star International.
 Radio Recorders at 7000 Santa Monica Blvd. was bought by Paul Ring who renovated it and along with Rick Perotta operated it as Golden Sound Studios until the '80s.
 It was purchased by Paul Schwartz who has operated it as Studio 56 since 1986.

-photo courtesy Studio Club
+Photo courtesy Studio Club

 Studio E 82' x 40' (formerly Radio Recorders Studio B)

-plans courtesy Explosive Records
+lans courtesy Explosive Records

 Today the old Radio Recorders still features studios (A, B, C and E) but has been completely renovated and modernized.
 Studio B where most of the hits were recorded is now a studio with a "live soundstage" and full 5.1 Surround Sound DVD recording capabilities.
 It has been renamed Studio E ('E' for Elvis) and the control room that was along the west wall is now a 22 foot wide, 20" high stage.
 The soundstage has been the location for TCM's January 2001, "Elvis, Artist of the Month" featuring Priscilla Presley plus many, many more.
 Currently there are plans to use the facilities to stage a live performance - documentary style show called eHaw LA, the theme of which will focus on music of the past.